newKJW/CoACD-for-Unity-modified/README.md

 if the FBX file you editing is difficult to merge loose concave mesh parts into a single concave mesh,

 You can try this function by creating each loose part with its own mesh data.

+.

+TIP 2: if you are using unity Probuilder, make the first MeshCollider component exists for Probuilder's auto collider generator.

+Probuilder replaces the sharedmesh of first meshcollider component to its mesh automatically - just leave it. all you have to do is uncheck the first meshcollider.

+.

+TIP 3: if you are generating colliders for a prefab, use prefab editing mode.

+double-click your prefab in the Project.

+the target object you want to generate colliders in prefab(including itself) should be selected in the Hierachy, not Project. no more explanation.